LuckyMachines/autoloop/README.md

 # Lucky Machines AutoLoop Worker

-An AutoLoop worker you can run to earn profits and support the AutoLoop network.
+An AutoLoop worker you can run to earn profits and

 # Run a local worker